 How She’s Designing a Debt-Free Future

-Since last summer, Kronmiller has cut back on her side gigs.
+Since the summer of 2015, Kronmiller has cut back on her side gigs.

-She took a $70,000 job at the Boston Globe in August 2015, which has allowed her to scale back while still making considerable debt payments.
+She took a $70,000 job at the Boston Globe that August, which allowed her to scale back while still making considerable debt payments.

 Disclosure: Here’s a toast to the affiliate links in this post.
 May we all be just a little richer today.